constarg/terminal-tool-builder-lib/README.md

 ```C
 tool_builder_set_action(&builder, "command_name", action);
 ```
-The `add_action` function takes three parameters.
+The `tool_builder_set_action` function takes three parameters.
 The first parameter is the builder, the second is the command you want to add the action and the third is the action you want to add.

 ## Shortcuts
 Some of the above functions can be done a bit faster by using only one function, instead of two.